Kdlt2017/MyProjects/DotNet/TemplateForDotNetProject/README.txt

 **********************************KDLT*************************************

-I plead with anybody consult this Solution Template to follow these instructions
+I plead with anybody consulting this Template to follow these instructions

 1- Make sure you Enable-Migrations once your launch the solution on visual studio (This is done from the PackageManager commandLine)